 We spent about 3 hours and discovered only 29 murals out of 54.
 I have promised myself to take a curated walk with St+Art India in the month of January to cover the ones I left.

 St+Art India is doing great work.
-Gone are the times when art was limited to the museum or art gallery or to the elite.
-It’s the age of a new generation of artists that hold power to change the face of the world with their eloquent artwork.
+Gone are the times when art was limited to museums, art galleries, or the elite.
+It’s the age of a new generation of artists that hold the power to change the face of the world with their eloquent artwork.

 Wondering where to stay in Delhi?
 Check out the best hotels to stay in Delhi.

 Read our ultimate travel guide to Delhi that answers all your questions about traveling to Delhi – how to get around, where to stay, what to eat, and places to visit in Delhi.

 Here are the essential resources that I personally use and recommend while traveling in India.

 For Indian visa: iVisa.
 It’s a reliable and fastest way to obtain a visa for India online.
 Also, OneWayFly is great if you need to show proof of onward travel (flight itinerary) or hotel reservation.

 For travel insurance: Heymondo.
 It’s the most affordable travel insurance with maximum coverage.

 For connectivity: Airalo.
 It’s the first-ever eSIM global website where you can buy an eSIM at affordable prices and stay connected while traveling.

 For booking flights: Skyscanner.
 It’s one of the best search/comparison flight booking sites that helps you find the best and cheapest flight deals.